Scholastic Honors Policy

 Latin honors are noted on diplomas and official transcripts.

-Students in some schools may recognize students’ commitment to and excellence in a specific area of study within their program by recommending graduation with distinction.
+Some schools may recognize students’ commitment to and excellence in a specific area of study within their program by recommending graduation with distinction.
 Examples include distinction in research and distinction in teaching.
-These are notated on their official transcripts, but not on their diplomas.
+These distinctions are notated on official transcripts, but not on diplomas.
 More information on each school’s policies can be located under their respective, school-specific policies.

 Schools may choose to denote distinctions and honors awarded on the official commencement program published each May.